Screenshot of Hero section

 TIME FOR LOW-CODE

 Throughout the project, a couple of challenges emerged that required creative problem-solving.
-One hurdle was the realization that the low-code platform (One.com) lacked a blog function, which was important for the team.
-I ended up integrated a WordPress, which I then had to spend time coding to get it as similar to the rest of the website as possible.
-Another issue was, as mentioned, reworking the style of the website when I had almost finished the protoype.
-But we pulled through!
+One obstacle was the realization that the low-code platform (One.com) lacked a blog function which was important for the team.
+I ended up integrating WordPress, which I then had to spend time coding to get it looking as much as the rest of the website as possible.

 ON A CLOSING NOTE